OpenCyphal/yakut/README.md

 yakut pub -T 0.01 1234:uavcan.si.unit.length.Scalar.1.0 '{meter: !$ "sin(t * pi * 2) * 10"}'
 ```

-Notice that we make use of variables like `t` or standard functions like `sin` in the expression.
+Notice that we make use of entities like the variable `t` or the standard function `sin` in the expression.
-You will see the full list of available symbols and functions if you run `yakut pub --help`.
+You will see the full list of available entities if you run `yakut pub --help`.

 One particularly important capability of this command is the ability to read data from connected
 joysticks or MIDI controllers.
 It allows the user to control UAVCAN processes or equipment in real time, simulate sensor feeds, etc.
-Function `A(x,y)` returns the normalized value of channel `y` from connected controller `x`
+Function `A(x,y)` returns the normalized value of axis `y` from connected controller `x`
 (for full details see `yakut pub --help`);
 likewise, there is `B(x,y)` for push buttons and `T(x,y)` for toggle switches.
-The next example shows how to publish 3D angular velocity setpoint, thrust setpoint, and the arming switch state,
+The next example will publish 3D angular velocity setpoint, thrust setpoint, and the arming switch state,
 allowing the user to control these parameters interactively:

 ```bash